synqs/ArduinoThermoControlWeb/README.md

 ## Saving to hdf5

-We can save the last data to an hdf5 file by calling the _'file/FNAME.h5'_.
-It  is assumed that the file is already created.
+We can save the last data to an hdf5 It  is assumed that the file is already created.
 Most likely from some program from the  [labscriptsuite](www.labscript.org) or our _NaLi_ control system.
 An example for calling it from matlab is found in _matlabPythonComm.m_ .

+To save a temp control current file you can call file by calling the _'save_tc/TCNR+FNAME'_.
+TCNR is the number of the controller that you want to read out.
+FNAME is the file name.

+## Dev updates to the database

+If you are changing the properties of the models.py files, it is likely, that you are messing the the tables of the sqlite file in the background of the script.
+To keep it simple we are using [flask-migrate](https://flask-migrate.readthedocs.io/en/latest/) to keep track.
+You then have to create the update command through:

+> flask db migrate

+It creates a new python file in the migrations folder.
+You then update the sqlite database through a:

+> flask db upgrade

 # TODO